mseong123/learn2slither/README.md

           Q(s) = Reward + Discount_rate( max Q(s+1) )

 The above equation shows that the Q value comprises of current reward (provided by the environment) + delayed/future rewards.
 This is exemplification of sequential decision making where agent makes a series of decision over time and they impact each others states and rewards.
 Learned Q values from interacting with the environment through the reward mechanism is propagated through all the states in the second part of the equation above.
-A well trained agent in theory can forgo immediate rewards for future rewards.
-Ie don't take a food to stay alive for longer.
+A well-trained agent can learn complex behaviors.
+For example, in theory, it can forgo immediate rewards for future rewards  ie don't take a food to stay alive for longer.

 ### Simple illustration of how Q learning works and how Q value future value propagates using the Bellman Equation: